-Both a traditional and Roth IRA are qualified retirement plans, meaning they qualify for particular tax benefits by meeting requirements set by the IRS tax code for retirement plans.
+A traditional IRA and a Roth IRA are both qualified retirement plans.
+This status entitles them to specific tax benefits as outlined by the IRS tax code for retirement plans.

-IRA contributions can be made for any given tax year up until the tax filing deadline.
+You can make IRA contributions for a given tax year until the tax filing deadline.

 Withdrawal Limitations and Penalties

-The early withdrawal penalty is set at 10% of the distribution, with a few exceptions made for situations such as certain medical expenses, disability, or higher education.
+The penalty is a 10% fee on the distribution, with exceptions for specific cases like medical expenses, disability or higher education.

-There are nuances to the withdrawal rules for Roth IRAs (the five-year rule, withdrawal of basis, etc.), but the bottom line is that the accounts are designed to be used for income in retirement.
-The IRS wants you to wait until retirement to withdraw from the accounts and generally penalizes you for doing otherwise.
+While Roth IRAs have nuanced withdrawal rules (five-year rule, withdrawal of basis, etc.), their purpose is clear: income in retirement.
+The IRS wants you to wait until retirement to withdraw from the accounts.
+Premature withdrawals are typically discouraged and penalized.